-The direct expenditure incurred by the Council on Covid-19 in the current financial year stands at £572,890.
+Covid-19 continues to impact the Council.
+The direct expenditure incurred by the Council in the current financial year stands at £299,597.
 The Council has received a grant of £622,690 to finance direct Covid-19 costs for 2021-22.

 The indirect costs of Covid-19, particularly the loss of income is reflected in the services forecasting.
-The Council has made a claim for some of the income loss for the months of April to June, under the Sales, Fees and Charges (SFC) compensation scheme totalling £1.45 million.
+The Council has made a claim for some of the income loss for the 3 months of April to June, under the Sales, Fees and Charges (SFC) compensation scheme of £1.45 million.
 This is currently included within the projection.
 Officers are currently projecting a loss of income for the full year of around £4.2 million.
-The Government does not appear to have any plans to extend the scheme beyond June 2021.
+At present the Government does not appear to have any plans to extend the SFC compensation scheme beyond June 2021.

-This report considers the expenditure and income forecasted up to 30 November 2021 and is potentially subject to further movement depending on the success of the Government's roadmap for lifting all covid restrictions.
+This report considers the expenditure and income forecasted up to 30 September 2021 and is potentially subject to movement depending on the success of the Government's roadmap for lifting all covid restrictions.